 Fish oil boasts a number of uses — predominantly lowering triglyceride (the main constituents of body fat) levels and keeping those with healthy hearts free of heart disease — and now researchers believe that taking fish oil during pregnancy could reduce your baby's risk of food allergies, too, according to the BBC.
 Taking a daily fish oil capsule during pregnancy and the first few months of breastfeeding will make you and your baby feel better.

-Researchers estimate that up to 15 million Americans have food allergies, 5.9 million of whom are children under the age of 18, according to Food Allergy Research & Education.
+Researchers estimate that up to 15 million Americans have food allergies, with children under the age of 18 making up 5.9 million of those Americans, according to Food Allergy Research & Education.
 That means that one in 13 children, have allergies, caused by the malfunctioning of the immune system, which triggers symptoms such as rashes, swelling, vomiting and sneezing.

 But new research from Imperial College London and commissioned by the UK Food Standards Agency confirmed that diet in pregnancy could influence the development of allergies in early life, according to Forbes.
 Taking a daily fish oil capsule could lead to a 30 percent reduction in egg allergy risk by the age of one, for example.